 The networking of disciplines is a fundamental building block for creating new knowledge in science and research.
 Many applications would be inconceivable without close cooperation between different disciplines.
 The same is increasingly true in business and industry: Only by bringing together many different types of knowledge and ways of thinking and by exploiting synergy effects we can achieve a high level of innovative strength and ultimately a competitive advantage.
 Thinking outside the box is in demand!

 The "Master of Science - Interdisciplinary Engineering" degree programme picks up on this development and trains experts who are exceptionally capable of integrating existing and new specialist knowledge in complex contexts, even across disciplines.
 Content from the fields of electrical engineering, mechanical and automotive engineering, technical building services, industrial engineering or medical engineering is combined and supplemented by interdisciplinary (team) projects and seminars that promote methodical and social competence as well as analytical skills.
-Graduates thus acquire the necessary tools to become involved in innovative interface areas.
-The programme offers excellent career opportunities in business and research and entitles graduates to embark on doctoral studies.
+In addition, students will in future have the opportunity to obtain a double degree at Trier University of Applied Sciences and a partner university abroad.

 Goal: